revaturelabs/interviewquestions/Python/Python- Module/Module- Math , JSON,regex.md

 <details><summary><b>Show Answer</b></summary>

-> If we want to `import` all the functions and attributes of a specific module, then instead of writing all names and functions names ,we can import all using an <b> * </b>.
+> If we want to `import` all the functions and attributes of a specific module, instead of writing all names and functions names ,we can import all using              <b> * </b>.

 **Syntax**: